NicolasFlamel1/MWC-Pay-PHP-SDK/README.md

 2. MWC Pay create payment method: `createPayment(?string $price, ?int $requiredConfirmations, ?int $timeout, string $completedCallback, ?string $receivedCallback = NULL, ?string $confirmedCallback = NULL, ?string $expiredCallback = NULL): array | FALSE | NULL`

-   This method accepts the following parameters:
+   This method is used to create a payment and it accepts the following parameters:
    * `?string $price`: The expected amount for the payment.
 If `NULL` then any amount will fulfill the payment.
    * `?int $requiredConfirmations`: The required number of on-chain confirmations that the payment must have before it's considered complete.
 If `NULL` then one required confirmation will be used.
    * `?int $timeout`: The duration in seconds that the payment can be received.
 If `NULL` then the payment will never expire.